Reception and Key Stage One:

 During Read, Write Inc. lessons, the children are also taught to write letters and simple words early on and build on their success.
 They write every day, rehearsing out loud what they want to write, and composing sentence by sentence, until they are confident enough to write independently.
 They use their knowledge of the alphabetic code and the ‘tricky’ words they have learnt.
 They practise handwriting every day: sitting at a table comfortably, learning correct letter formation and joining letters speedily and legibly.
 The children build up their spelling knowledge so they can spell complex words confidently.
 They use adventurous vocabulary in their writing because they have encountered such language in their reading and they have talked about what words mean.

-Read, Write Inc. is taught daily throughout EYFS and KS1.
+Read, Write Inc. is taught daily throughout EYFS (Early Years Foundation Stage) and KS1 (Key Stage 1).
 Children are grouped according to ability and taught by a trained adult.
 The children are assessed every half-term and groups are re-arranged to ensure they are always making progress relative to their ability.
 Any child falling behind is given intensive support to ensure they catch up as rapidly as possible.

 Key Stage Two:

-The phonics and reading elements of Read, Write Inc. continue into KS2 for those children who still need it and for those children who join our school in Y3-Y6 without the appropriate reading and phonics skills.
+Read, Write Inc. continues into KS2 for those children who still need it and for those children who join our school in Y3-Y6 without the appropriate reading and writing skills.
 They are taught daily by a trained adult in the same way the EYFS and KS1 children are.

 We teach writing using ‘Read to Write’ which is an evidence-based teaching approach to writing.
 Teachers provide high-quality teaching of writing through high-quality literature.
 The texts are engaging, vocabulary-rich and provide a wealth of writing opportunities across all genres.